 During the life of the CVA your company will usually be required to make regular agreed contributions into a trust account out of which payments are then made to the creditors.
 Should the company become unable to pay the agreed amounts, then depending on the circumstances, the terms of the CVA can be renegotiated or the CVA can be brought to an end.

-The entire process of putting a CVA in place is around 6-8 weeks.
-It will usually take a month, following the decision to put forward a proposal to creditors, to conclude the approval process.
+Putting a CVA in place can take anything from 6-8 weeks.
+In most cases a month is the likely timescale to conclude the approval process, once the decision has been made to put forward a proposal to creditors.
 The timescale can be quicker in an emergency and various other steps can be taken alongside the CVA process, to protect the company from creditor pressure if required.

 There are two costs of a CVA proposal.
-The first is known as the ‘nominee’s fee’, and is the expense of instructing a qualified Insolvency Practitioner to act on your behalf and deal with the formalities.
+The first is known as the ‘nominee’s fee’, which is basically the expense of instructing a qualified Insolvency Practitioner to deal with the formalities.
 This fee will vary depending on what is involved in each individual case and the firm that you choose to act on your behalf.

 If you are interested in discussing a CVA or alternative options, then Cashsolv can offer highly competitive rates in addition to a wealth of experience advising and implementing numerous CVAs.
 Cashsolv are industry experts, committed and focussed on achieving continuity for your business.
 Contact us now for a confidential discussion regarding the validity of a CVA for your business, or download our Guide to CVAs.

 View our relevant pages for futher information on Company Voluntary Arrangements:

 Call your cashflow expert now on 01489 550 440

 Alternatively, we can call you at a convenient time to suit you.
 It's FREE advice, it's totally confidentialy and you are under no obligation.